plabayo/rama/docs/book/src/dial9.md

 ### tokio_unstable

 `--cfg tokio_unstable` can be used to widen dial9's task coverage.
-Without it, poll events come from dial9's own spawn helpers, so the task timeline covers what rama routes through `rama_core::rt::Executor`, task spawn/terminate events and per-worker queue depth are unavailable.
+Without it, poll events come from dial9's own spawn helpers, so the task timeline covers what rama routes through `rama_core::rt::Executor` and `rama_core::rt::spawn`; task spawn/terminate events and per-worker queue depth are unavailable.
 Set it to get the full timeline:

 ```toml